lizquilty/roboticarm/README.md

 Python Web based OWI/Maplin Robotic Arm
 ==========

-Buy an OWI or Maplin robotic arm (looks like the one in the image in this github).
+Buy an OWI or Maplin robotic arm (looks like the one https://github.com/lizquilty/roboticarm/blob/master/usb-robot-arm.png ).
 Its cheap, around $50USD or so

 Purchase the USB kit to connect it to a PC